 Capital investment is critical for driving innovation and sustainable economic growth.
 Unfortunately, some countries’ important investment incentives are scheduled to decrease in the coming years—including in three countries that account for nearly a fifth of global private investment.
 Policymakers have an opportunity to support long-term growth by making these policies permanent.

-Additionally, in high-inflation scenarios like the current one—where the OECD annual inflation was 9.6 percent in 2022—the investment amount businesses can recover is significantly diminished.
-An increase in inflation from 2 percent to 9.5 percent reduces the investment costs businesses can recover by up to 12 percentage points.
-On average, 40.9 percent of investment costs would not be deductible in OECD countries.
+Additionally, in high-inflation scenarios like the current one—where the OECD annual inflation was 6.9 percent in 2023—the investment amount businesses can recover is significantly diminished.
+An increase in inflation from 2 percent to 6.9 percent reduces the investment costs businesses can recover by up to 11.4 percentage points.
+On average, 40.3 percent of investment costs would not be deductible in OECD countries.

 In 2022, some countries had provisions to allow businesses to deduct the full costs of investment, including Chile, Estonia, and Latvia.
 Other countries, including Canada, the United Kingdom, and the United States, provided full deductions for certain investments in equipment.

 In Germany, accelerated depreciation schedules for machinery were in place for the years 2020-2022.
-While the federal government intends to resume them for 2024 as part of the Growth Opportunities Act, the provisions are set to expire by 2025 if not renewed.
+The provision was not applicable in 2023 but was reinstated for 2024 as part of the Growth Opportunities Act.
+However, the provision is set to expire by 2025 if not renewed.
+The law also increased the depreciation rate for new dwellings until 2029.

 Countries like the United Kingdom and Finland, on the other hand, recognized the importance of capital allowances in supporting business investment and decided to prolong or modify the policies set to expire.